infinum/dotnet-handbook/Serverless/Azure Functions.md

 #### In Process

 The Azure Functions host is the runtime for .NET functions.
 C# function apps have run in the same process as the host.
 Sharing a process has enabled unique benefits to .NET functions, most notably is a set of rich bindings and SDK injections.
-It was possible to bind directly to the SDKs and types used in the host processóincluding advanced types like CloudBlockBlob from the Storage SDK or Message from the Service Bus SDK.
+It was possible to bind directly to the SDKs and types used in the host process‚Äîincluding advanced types like CloudBlockBlob from the Storage SDK or Message from the Service Bus SDK.
 However, as side effect, dependencies could conflict (like Newtonsoft.Json) and running in the same process also means that the .NET version of user code must match the .NET version of the host.

 ####  Out Of Process